Robert Palmer: 1974–1978: Early solo career

 Island Records signed Palmer to a solo deal in 1974.
 His first solo album, Sneakin' Sally Through the Alley, recorded in 1974 in New Orleans was heavily influenced by the music of Little Feat and the funk fusion of the Meters, who acted as the backing band along with producer/guitarist Lowell George of Little Feat.
 Unsuccessful in the UK, both the album and single reached the top 100 in the US.
 Notably, "Sailin' Shoes" (the album's first track, and a Little Feat cover), Palmer's own "Hey Julia" and the Allen Toussaint-penned title track carry virtually the same rhythm, and were packaged on the album as a "trilogy" without a pause between them.

 After relocating with his wife to New York City, Palmer released Pressure Drop, named for the cover version of the reggae hit by Toots and the Maytals, in November 1975 (featuring Motown bassist James Jamerson).
 He toured with Little Feat to promote the reggae and rock infused album.
-With the failure of follow-up album Some People Can Do What They Like, Palmer decided to move to Nassau, Bahamas directly across the street from Compass Point Studios.
+With the failure of the follow-up album, Some People Can Do What They Like, Palmer decided to move to Nassau, Bahamas directly across the street from Compass Point Studios.

 In 1978, he released Double Fun, a collection of Caribbean-influenced rock, including a cover of the Kinks' "You Really Got Me".
 The album reached the top 50 on the US Billboard chart and scored a top 20 single with the Andy Fraser-penned "Every Kinda People" which featured Philly Sound bassist Bob Babbitt.
 The song has been covered by other artists including Chaka Demus and Pliers, Randy Crawford, the Mint Juleps (produced by Trevor Horn), and Amy Grant.
 It reached number 16 on the Billboard Hot 100.